sailoog/openplotter-documentation/en/how_does_it_work.md

 * Virtual instrument panels.
 * It has an open and readable protocol where additions can be done.

-The non-strictly maritime data is used for:
+The non-strictly maritime datastream is used for:

 * Security.
 * Alarms.